alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 To send a file by email, add a placeholder to the template then upload a file.
 The placeholder will contain a secure link to download the file.

-The file will be available for the recipient to download for 18 months.

 The links are unique and unguessable.
 GOV.UK Notify cannot access or decrypt your file.

+Your file will be available to download for a default period of 78 weeks (18 months).
+From 29 March 2023 we will reduce this to 26 weeks (6 months) for all new files.
+Files sent before 29 March will not be affected.

+To help protect your files you can also:

+* ask recipients to confirm their email address before downloading
+* choose the length of time that a file is available to download

 #### Add contact details to the file download page